Stop Spam Emails from Your Own Address

 Can a scammer hack my bank account with my email address?

-Not with your email alone — but if they gain access to your inbox, they could reset your banking password.
-That’s why 2FA is critical.
+Not with your email address alone — but if they gain access to your inbox, they could reset banking passwords.
+That's why 2FA on your email account is critical.

 Try Clean Email for Free